A Quotient Homology Theory of Representation in Neural Networks: Results

 So far we have shown that by using a quotient homology approach we can study the topology of neural representation in neural networks by knowing the input space and the overlap decomposition.
 This has helped us separate the topological from the geometric features of a neural representation.
 Assuming that a network manages to learn a function almost perfectly, we would expect that the topology it generates is going to be similar to the topology that is induced by the function being learned.
 Classification problems inherently have the property of simplifying the topology of the initial data (a large part of the data is sent to a single point representative of a class) (\cite{papyan2020prevalence,rangamani2023feature}).

 However, even before any learning occurs, we would like to have a good initialization of the network.
 Thus, it is important to understand the impact of training on the overlap decomposition.
-The size of the overlap decomposition at initialization should reflect the ability of a network to glue different pieces of the input.
-Therefore, the number of overlap regions are a measure of expressivity reflecting the degree to which a network can implement non-injective functions.
+The size of the overlap decomposition at initialization should reflect the ability of a network to identify different parts of the input.
+Therefore, the number of overlap regions is a measure of expressivity reflecting the degree to which a network can implement non-injective functions. {We discuss this point further in section \ref{top express} of the Discussion.}

 To study this further, we create another toy problem in which we can compare overlap regions before and after training.
 We take four d-spheres with radii \{1, 1.5, 2, 2.5\} respectively and assign a class of 0 to the spheres with radius \{1, 2\} and a class of 1 to the other two.
 We do this for spheres of dimension \{1, 2, 3\} by sampling points i.i.d. from a normal distribution in $d+1$ and afterwards projecting them to the sphere of the desired radius through normalization.
 We sample 500 points from each such sphere and train 10 Kaiming-initialized (\cite{he2015delving}) networks for each dimension.
 Each network has an architecture of \{d+1, 25, 25, 25, 25, 2\} and is optimized for 1000 epochs with a learning rate of 2e-5.